ftrotter/HackingHealthCareHackathonProjects/socrata_markdown/data.pa.gov.md

 Disclaimer:
 PHC4’s database contains statewide hospital discharge data submitted to PHC4 by Pennsylvania hospitals.
 Every reasonable effort has been made to ensure the accuracy of the information obtained from the Uniform Claims and Billing Form (UB-82/92/04) data elements.
 Computer collection edits and validation edits provide opportunity to correct specific errors that may have occurred prior to, during or after submission of data.
 The ultimate responsibility for data accuracy lies with individual providers.
 PHC4 agents and staff make no representation, guarantee, or warranty, expressed or implied that the data received from the hospitals are error-free, or that the use of this data will prevent differences of opinion or disputes with those who use published reports or purchased data.
 PHC4 will bear no responsibility or liability for the results or consequences of its use.* [PHC4 Map - Rate of Neonatal Abstinence Syndrome per 1,000 Newborn Stays by County of Residence, FYs 2016-2017](https://data.pa.gov/d/3gxt-wtue) - Countywide counts of newborn hospital stays with Neonatal Abstinence Syndrome (NAS) and countywide rates of newborn hospital stays with (NAS) per 1,000 newborn stays.
 Neonatal Abstinence Syndrome, or neonatal drug withdrawal, is an array of problems that develops shortly after birth in newborns who were exposed to addictive drugs, most often opioids, while in the mother’s womb.
 Withdrawal signs develop because these newborns are no longer exposed to the drug for which they have become physically dependent.
 This analysis is restricted to newborns with Pennsylvania-state residence who were hospitalized in Pennsylvania hospitals.
 Disclaimer: Pennsylvania Health Care Cost Containment Council (PHC4) database contains statewide hospital discharge data submitted to PHC4 by Pennsylvania hospitals.
 Every reasonable effort has been made to ensure the accuracy of the information obtained from the Uniform Claims and Billing Form (UB-82/92/04) data elements.
 Computer collection edits and validation edits provide opportunity to correct specific errors that may have occurred prior to, during or after submission of data.
 The ultimate responsibility for data accuracy lies with individual providers.
 PHC4 agents and staff make no representation, guarantee, or warranty, expressed or implied that the data received from the hospitals are error-free, or that the use of this data will prevent differences of opinion or disputes with those who use published reports or purchased data.
-PHC4 will bear no responsibility or liability for the results or consequences of its use.* [Public School Enrollment by Local Education Agency and School 2017-2018 Education](https://data.pa.gov/d/j9sb-3uu4) - 2017-2018 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
+PHC4 will bear no responsibility or liability for the results or consequences of its use.* [Public School Enrollment by Local Education Agency, School and Gender 2017-2018 Education](https://data.pa.gov/d/bs4m-mbfd) - 2017-2018 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
 Local education agencies were asked to report those students who were enrolled and attending as of October 1, 2017.

 County and Statewide Totals Notes: